BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

         The capabilities of the quest plugin cannot be used outside of these linear quests.

-!!! example "BetonQuest Quest Structure"
+!!! example "Quest Structure with BetonQuest"
     === "Rebel Quest"
         ```mermaid
            flowchart TD